Prague astronomical clock

-The clock was first installed in 1410, making it the third-oldest astronomical clock in the world and the oldest clock still in operation.

 Description

-The Orloj is mounted on the southern wall of Old Town Hall in the Old Town Square.
+The Orloj is mounted on the southern wall of the city's Old Town Hall in the Old Town Square.
 The clock mechanism has three main components – the astronomical dial, representing the position of the Sun and Moon in the sky and displaying various astronomical details; statues of various Catholic saints stand on either side of the clock; "The Walk of the Apostles", an hourly show of moving Apostle figures and other sculptures, notably a figure of a skeleton that represents Death, striking the time; and a calendar dial with medallions representing the months.
 According to local legend, the city will suffer if the clock is neglected and its good operation is placed in jeopardy; a ghost, mounted on the clock, was supposed to nod its head in confirmation.
 According to the legend, the only hope was represented by a boy born on New Year's night.